MDAnalysis/mdanalysis/package/doc/sphinx/source/index.rst

 .. rubric:: Included algorithms

-If you use the RMSD alignment code (:mod:`MDAnalysis.analysis.align`) that uses the :mod:`~MDAnalysis.core.qcprot` module please also cite
+If you use the RMSD calculation (:mod:`MDAnalysis.analysis.rms`) or alignment code (:mod:`MDAnalysis.analysis.align`) that uses the :mod:`~MDAnalysis.core.qcprot` module please also cite

 *   Douglas L. Theobald.
 Rapid calculation of RMSD using a quaternion-based characteristic polynomial. *Acta